toddcf/code-snippets/api/cors.md

 ## Troubleshooting

 Sometimes you have to use a proxy to get around CORS blocking.
 Rather than send your request straight from the browser/website to the endpoint, you first send it to a proxy, which then sends it to the endpoint.
-Like this:
+If nothing sensitive or personal is being transmitted, you can use a CORS proxy.
+You just prepend it to your endpoint URL, like this:

 ```
 const baseEndpoint = 'http://www.recipepuppy.com/api';